Ilizaliturri-Albert/CIT360/Java-Collections/Understanding Portfolio.md

 ### TreeMap Class

+- TreeMap is similar to HashMap but the main difference is that TreeMap is sorted in ascending order.
+- TreeMap is unsynchronized collection class that means it does not work with thread-safe operations.
+- My Example of TreeMap:

+()

 ### ArrayList Class

 - ArrayList is a class that implements a list interface.
 It is used for functionality and flexiblity it offers.